 The Petmate carrier is designed for dogs up to 20 pounds.
 It makes traveling, even on an airplane, much easier.
 You can have peace of mind knowing your pet will be safe, and you can carry them around easily and conveniently.

-Cats are fairly notorious for being anxious at times.
-They typically don’t like to be confined in things like crates or carriers unless they are used to it.
+Cats are somewhat notorious for being anxious at times.
+They typically don’t like to be confined in crates or carriers unless they are used to it.
 For some felines, even after years of being familiar with carriers, they still have trouble with anxiety.

 But, traveling with your cat can be just as important for some people as traveling with a dog.
 They are still a part of the family!
 When it comes to top loading carriers for cats, one of the best is the Sherpa Original Deluxe Pet Carrier.

 This carrier is airline approved, but is also convenient enough to be used for trips to the vet, going on a road trip, and more.
 There are three ventilated sides and locking zippers to ensure the safety of your cat wherever you go.
 It technically isn’t a kennel, but if your cat becomes used to it, they may learn to treat it as their own little ‘home.’
 For that reason, some owners leave the carrier out in their home so their cat can crawl into it for a nap whenever they’d like.
 If your cat starts to like the carrier that much, loading them into it for travel will be a breeze!

 The carrier itself is leak-proof, which is a huge bonus when you’re on the road.
 Even if an accident does happen, it contains a removable, washable liner.
 Whether your cat is anxious about travel or has no problem getting into a carrier, you can keep them safe and lower their anxieties with this top pick for a top loading tote.

 Extra Safety Measures to Consider